andyrusiecki/hypr-dotfiles/README.md

 - waybar: new multiline media player module with functioning progress bar
 - hyprlock: update config for new style
 - hyprlock: enable fprint support
-- install script: add hidden file to help with updating installs instead of moving to backup dir

 ## Bugs
 - hypridle: custom config location (requires v0.1.8 to be released)